rust-lang/book/nostarch/chapter03.md

 // explain what’s going on.
 ```

-Comments can also be placed at the end of lines of code:
+Comments can also be placed at the end of code lines:

 Filename: src/main.rs